Tokyo Xtreme Racer

 Tokyo Xtreme Racer (東京エクストリームレーサー, Tōkyō Ekusutorīmu Rēsā), also known as Shutokō Battle (首都高バトル, Shutokōbatoru) in Japan, is an arcade-style racing video game series created by Genki, inspired by street racing on the Shuto Expressway in Tokyo.
-Its first installment, Shutokō Battle '94: Drift King, was released in 1994 for the Super Famicom, while the latest installment is Tokyo Xtreme Racer, that released in early access on PC on 23rd January 2025 which is Genki's first major platform racing game release in 18 years as the last major release was back in September 2007.
+Its first installment, Shutokō Battle '94: Drift King, was released in 1994 for the Super Famicom, while the latest installment is Tokyo Xtreme Racer, which released in early access on PC on 23rd January 2025, and is the series' first major entry in 18 years.

-While the series was most commonly localized under the name Tokyo Xtreme Racer, when published by Crave Entertainment, other publishers have given certain installments entirely different names, such as Tokyo Highway Battle when published by Jaleco and THQ International; Import Tuner Challenge by Ubisoft; and even Street Supremacy when released by Konami.
+While the series was most commonly localized under the name Tokyo Xtreme Racer, when published by Crave Entertainment and by Genki themselves, other publishers have given certain installments entirely different English names, such as Tokyo Highway Battle when published by Jaleco and THQ International; Import Tuner Challenge by Ubisoft; and even Street Supremacy when released by Konami.
 There is also a sub-series named Kaido Battle which focuses on Touge racing and drifting.

 Gameplay

-The Tokyo Xtreme Racer series focuses on highway street racing, primarily inspired by the underground Wangan racing scene in real-world Japanese expressways such as the Shuto Expressway and the Wangan Line in the 1990s, where players took control of a lone street racer aiming to be the best in the underground Wangan racing scene.
+The Tokyo Xtreme Racer series focuses on highway street racing, primarily inspired by the underground Wangan racing scene in real-world Japanese expressways such as the Shuto Expressway and the Bayshore Route in the 1990s, where players took control of a lone street racer aiming to be the best in the underground Wangan racing scene.

 The main unique racing mechanic of the series is the "SP Battle" system, where each competitor has a "Spirit Point" (SP) gauge that depletes when they fall behind or hit obstacles.
 The goal is to drain the opponent's SP bar to zero by maintaining a lead or forcing the opponent into mistakes while preserving your own gauge.
 Races end when either gauge depletes or when a significant distance is achieved between the two cars.

 Racers can freely roam the highways to challenge opponents, who are typically part of rival teams or lone "wanderers."
 Challenges are initiated by flashing headlights at nearby vehicles.
 Winning races earn money, which can be used to upgrade the car's performance, enhance visual customization, or unlock new vehicles.
 The series' progression system revolves around defeating specific rivals and bosses, ultimately culminating in showdowns with elite racers.